 Orlando Bravo was born and raised in Mayaguez, Puerto Rico, and he has focused his philanthropic efforts to date on improving economic and educational outcomes for residents of the island.
-As Founder and Chairman of the Bravo Family Foundation, he directs the organization’s many initiatives to promote entrepreneurship, community-based leadership and economic development.
+As Co-Founder and Chairman of the Bravo Family Foundation, he directs the organization’s many initiatives to promote entrepreneurship, community-based leadership and economic development.

 In the wake of Hurricane Maria in 2017, Orlando personally led a humanitarian mission to deliver resources to remote communities in Puerto Rico.
 The experience paved the way for the $100 million commitment he announced in 2019 to create the Foundation’s Rising Entrepreneurs Program (REP), an accelerator designed to support early-stage startup founders contributing to the Puerto Rican entrepreneurship ecosystem.